List of The Book of Boba Fett characters: Drash and Skad

 Drash and Skad are the two leaders of the cyborg gang that steal Lortha Peel's water.
 Seeing that they have no pay, Fett hires them after he stops them from stealing Peel's water.
 As Fett's new bodyguards, they help trap Krrsantan in the empty rancor cage, when he tries to assassinate Fett.
 Later, when the Twi'lek Majordomo tries to run from Fett, Drash and the rest of her gang chase him down and stop him.
 After convincing Fett to fight the Pykes on the streets of Mos Espa instead of his palace, Drash and Skad both help Boba Fett defeat the Pykes.

 Drash is portrayed by Sophie Thatcher and Skad is portrayed by Jordan Bolger.
 Jon Favreau compared Thatcher's character to a sci-fi Joan Jett.
 In an interview with The Hollywood Reporter, Thatcher said that she deleted Twitter and Reddit, because she did not want to hear anything about the series.
 She also said that to get the role she did a self-tape with her sister and later heard she got the job.
 When asked whether she knew what she was going for with her character, she responded saying that they let her improvise some and also asked her to do a British accent, which she thought worked well with Jordan Boldger even though she has an American accent.
-She also worked with Pedro Pascal before on the Prospect.
+She previously worked with Pedro Pascal on the film Prospect.
 Thatcher said that for her cybernetic arm they started off doing it with makeup and prosthetics, but they did not like it so they instead put a green sleeve on her arm to later computer animate it.
-In the fighting scene with Krrsantan, she said, "I guess it wasn’t a lot of stunt stuff, but I’m not used to it at all.
+In the fighting scene with Krrsantan, she said, "I guess it wasn't a lot of stunt stuff, but I'm not used to it at all.
 Even doing a little ducking and moving around and getting the right steps was really stressful for me.
-I’m not the most coordinated person, so I had to do a lot of physical acting."
+I'm not the most coordinated person, so I had to do a lot of physical acting."
 For the speeder chase scene, she said that she was on a rig the whole time instead of an actual speeder.
 She also said that most of the filming was done on the backlot with some of it in the volume, an area where motion capture filming takes place.

 Drash and Skad have received generally mixed reviews.
 Their gang was negatively compared to the Power Rangers, while some positively said they looked like a homage to George Lucas's film American Graffiti.